6 Ways to Help Someone Who Doesn’t Believe They Have Dementia

 Or, offer a compromise with a positive incentive, like “Let’s clean the house together so we’ll be done twice as fast and have plenty of time to watch your favorite show.”

-Reminding them about taking medicine can also be done in a positive way.
+Reminding them to take their medicine can also be done positively.

 6. Learn more about dementia and dementia care techniques

-Many of the most effective dementia care and communication techniques aren’t easily figured out and might even be the opposite of our instincts.
+Many of the most effective dementia care and communication techniques aren’t easy to figure out and might even run counter to our instincts.

 Not knowing these helpful techniques can cause added frustration and stress for both you and your older adult.
 That’s why educating yourself is so important.

-Learning as much as you can about the disease helps you solve top challenges and improves quality of life for both of you.
+Learning as much as you can about the disease helps you solve the top challenges and improve the quality of life for both of you.

 Try these helpful resources: